RealWeeks/routerjs/README.md

 Why a router?
 Shouldn't this go on the back end?

-Before the advent of the SPA, the job of serving pages was left to the server side of the equation (think rails views).
+Before the advent of the SPA, the job of serving pages was left to the server side of the equation (think Rails views).
 You would make a request and the server would handle populating and delivering a view to the client.

-Fast forward a number of years where browsers are more advnaced, the internet is faster and users expect quick results.
-A front end router lets us handle state changes more efficently.
+Fast forward a number of years where browsers are more advanced, the internet is faster and users expect quick results.
+A front end router lets us handle state changes more efficiently.
 Instead of having to rerender and entire page we can only chose to change what we need.
 We can also serve more information faster so instead of having to send entire pages from the server to the client we can send smaller bits of data (like JSON) and let the client side handle the job of rendering.

-Router.js is a lightweight router that is used in ember.
+Router.js is a lightweight router that is used in Ember.
 We have included the router in this template for your use.

 ## Prerequisites